Al Tarfa

-Al Tarfa (الطرفة) is a district in Qatar, located in the municipality of Ad Dawhah.
+Al Tarfa (الطرفة) is a district in Qatar, located in the municipality of Doha.
 Together with Jelaiah and Jeryan Nejaima, it makes up Zone 68, which has a total population of 5,521 as of 2015.

 Jeryan Nejaima Street separates it from the district of the same name to west.
 To the east is Al Khor Coastal Road, which connects it with the municipality of Al Daayen.
 Qatar University, the first institution of higher education established in the country, is based in the district.

 Etymology

 In local dialect, the word tarfa refers to Tamarix aphylla, a short, salt-tolerant tree with scale-like leaves frequently planted for ornamental purposes or used as a shelterbelt.
 As the area is surrounded by a sabkha (salt flat), salinity levels are too high for most plants aside from Tamarix aphylla, which forms dense stands around the borders of the sabkha.

 Geography

 Al Tarfa borders the following districts: